farmando/bloomify/readme.md

 This project is licensed under the MIT License.

-Feel free to contribute to the project by opening issues or submitting pull requests on the GitHub repository.

 ### Contributing

 Contributions to Bloomify are welcome!
 If you find any issues, have suggestions for improvements, or would like to add new features, please create a pull request or open an issue on the GitHub repository.

 ### Acknowledgments

-Bloomify was developed by Fabiano Armando as a showcase of skills and to provide a useful tool for others.
+Bloomify was developed by **Fabiano Armando** as a showcase of skills and to provide a useful tool for others.
 Thank you to the open-source community for the inspiration and valuable resources.

 ### References